 - For most people, snakes are a symbol of danger.
-You may want to watch your step or you might be walking right into the snake’s trap.
+You may want to watch your step, or you might be walking right into the snake’s trap.
 The snake is an animal that has been feared for centuries and it can have negative connotations in dreams as well.
 It may represent malicious people, from friends to foes, who are circling around you and your life.

 - However, this does not mean that dreams about snakes always turn out bad — there are exceptions when having a serpent in your dream symbolizes something positive; from regeneration to strength or courage.

 - If the snake is alive and moving, then it could symbolize transformation such as a change of lifestyle.
-If we’re afraid enough to want to kill them (in our dream), this may symbolize our anger at how someone has hurt us.
+If we’re afraid enough to want to challenge them (in our dream), this may symbolize our anger at how someone has hurt us.

 What does it mean to dream about snakes?
 Interpreting your snake dream

 Here are some ways by which you can find out what seeing snakes in dreams means.
-Analyze your dream and think about your attitude and notions while dreaming, who was in the dream, and what was the snake doing.
+Analyze your dream and think about your attitude and notions while dreaming, who was in the dream, and what the snake was doing.

-You need to find your own personal meaning among the usual meanings as dreams can mean different things for different people.
+You need to find your own personal meaning among the usual meanings, as dreams can mean different things for different people.